Submitted by webmaster on Wed, 01/14/2015 - 17:49.

 Living Outside the Box of the Single-Family Home

 When CBS producer Jeanine Ibrahim called from NY and asked whether they could film us for a “Golden Girls” segment on their CBS Early Show (link at end), I had no idea they would interview us over the phone first and then film us for an entire day.
 Nor did I know that it would be edited down to 3.5 minutes (aired on March 2, 2011.
 See link below).
-While Lotus Lodge, our community of about 9 people has always included men, at the time five of the women living here were in that age range.
+While Lotus Lodge, our community of about 9 people has always included men, at the time five of the women living here were in that age range (over 50).
 So four of us said yes!

-Before the news crew converged on our home from New York and Atlanta, Jeanine called and talked with all four of us, starting with me.
+Before the news crew converged on our home from New York and Atlanta, Jeanine called and talked with each of us, starting with me.
 “Yes, we are all quite independent, each with our own jobs and schedule, our own bank accounts, our own food, and our own private room, much like 'The Golden Girls' TV show.

 Submitted by gayatri on Mon, 07/22/2013 - 09:06.